 Theft is every travelers’ fear and we all know that single travelers often need just a little more support and help.
 With enough stubbornness from the entire group (we weren’t getting back on the boat until something was done), the tour director was forced to look into the situation.
 He called the property management office.
 We told him to ask them to check the security cameras around the shops to see what happened.
 Almost instantly, her camera was “miraculously found” by one of its employees.
 Her camera was returned to her.

-Earlier, I received an email from my friend, Veronica, saying she got robbed by a motorbike taxi in Hue.
+Earlier that day, I got an email from my friend, Veronica, saying she got robbed by a motorbike taxi in Hue.
 The driver made off with about $50 of her money.
-It had been a blow of confidence and trust.
+It was a blow of her confidence and trust.
 As a traveler alone, stomaching the feeling of being a victim in a foreign country can turn your taste of the country.
 She sat on the street curb for a long time, trying to compose and console herself.
 As a result, she missed the last bus to Hanoi and so, we couldn’t meet up today.

 No one likes being the victim to theft on their trip.

 Two young Aussies on my trekking tour in Sapa got their bags broken into, when they left their backpacks in the hotel storage to do their trek.
 One guy got his bag was slashed and the other, had his mobile phone stolen.
 Let me tell you, guys take it badly too.
 Fortunately for them, the hotel compensated them for their damages and expenses in an effort to make good.
 But it had tainted their feelings about Vietnam.